rimiavas/DMLCP/README.md

-# IS71074B: Data and Machine Learning for Artistic Practice
+# IS53055B: Data and Machine Learning for Artistic Practice (UG)